moyano83/hbase-definitive-guide/README.md

 // returns all regions hosted by a given server List<HRegionInfo> getOnlineRegions(final ServerName sn)

 // close regions previously deployed on regions servers.
-Any enabled table has all regions en‐ abled, so you could
+Any enabled table has all regions enabled, so you could
 // actively close and undeploy one of those regions. void closeRegion(final String regionname, final String serverName) void closeRegion(final byte[] regionname, final String serverName)